adam-stegienko/Suggest-Lib/README.md

 0. Config your Jenkins, GitLab, and JFrog envs for suggest-lib and push source code to GitLab. -- JFrog OK // push source code OK // Jenkins OK // GitLab OK
 1. Add a developer machine to your lab docker compose topology -- PASSED
 2. Create a multibranch pipeline. -- PASSED
-3. Follow the case of non-release branch:
+3. Follow the case of non-release branch: -- PASSED
-    a. compile
+    a. compile -- PASSED
-    b. test
+    b. test -- PASSED
-    c. mvn verify
+    c. mvn verify -- PASSED
-    d. run on developer machine for the purpose of hands-on testing
+    d. run on developer machine for the purpose of hands-on testing -- NO POSSIBILITY/NO REASON TO DO THAT --> PASSED
 4. Follow the case of master branch:
     a. compile
     b. test